Henry Kissinger: Later roles

-In September 1989, the Wall Street Journal's John Fialka disclosed that Kissinger took a direct economic interest in US-China relations in March 1989 with the establishment of China Ventures, Inc., a Delaware limited partnership, of which he was chairman of the board and chief executive officer.
+In September 1989, The Wall Street Journal's John Fialka disclosed that Kissinger took a direct economic interest in U.S.–China relations in March 1989 with the establishment of China Ventures, Inc., a Delaware limited partnership, of which he was chairman of the board and chief executive officer.
 A US$75 million investment in a joint venture with the Communist Party government's primary commercial vehicle at the time, China International Trust & Investment Corporation (CITIC), was its purpose.
 Board members were major clients of Kissinger Associates.
-Kissinger was criticised for not disclosing his role in the venture when called upon by ABC's Peter Jennings to comment the morning after the June 4, 1989, Tiananmen Square massacre.
+Kissinger was criticized for not disclosing his role in the venture when called upon by ABC's Peter Jennings to comment the morning after the June 4, 1989, Tiananmen Square massacre.
 Kissinger's position was generally supportive of Deng Xiaoping's decision to use the military against the demonstrating students and he opposed economic sanctions.

 From 1995 to 2001, Kissinger served on the board of directors for Freeport-McMoRan, a multinational copper and gold producer with significant mining and milling operations in Papua, Indonesia.
-In February 2000, then-president of Indonesia Abdurrahman Wahid appointed Kissinger as a political advisor.
-He also serves as an honorary advisor to the United States-Azerbaijan Chamber of Commerce.
+In February 2000, president of Indonesia Abdurrahman Wahid appointed Kissinger as a political advisor.
+He also served as an honorary advisor to the United States-Azerbaijan Chamber of Commerce.

 In 1998, in response to the 2002 Winter Olympic bid scandal, the International Olympic Committee formed a commission, called the "2000 Commission", to recommend reforms, which Kissinger served on.
 This service led in 2000 to his appointment as one of five IOC "honor members", a category the organization described as granted to "eminent personalities from outside the IOC who have rendered particularly outstanding services to it".

 Kissinger served as the 22nd Chancellor of the College of William and Mary from 2000 to 2005.
-He was preceded by Prime Minister Margaret Thatcher, and succeeded by Justice Sandra Day O'Connor.
-The College of William & Mary also own a painted portrait of Kissinger that was painted by Ned Bittinger.
+He was preceded by former British prime minister Margaret Thatcher and succeeded by Justice Sandra Day O'Connor.
+The College of William & Mary also owns a painted portrait of Kissinger that was painted by Ned Bittinger.

 From 2000 to 2006, Kissinger served as chairman of the board of trustees of Eisenhower Fellowships.
 In 2006, upon his departure from Eisenhower Fellowships, he received the Dwight D. Eisenhower Medal for Leadership and Service.